 Elsewhere in the world, in the land of Israel too, the priestly class of Levites, armed with the Mosaic Laws, oppressed the Jewish masses.
 At length, the Jews found their Buddha in the persona of Jesus, only to be rubbished by their Rabbis, and crucified by the Romans.
-However, there is so much in common in the mental makeup of these two great preachers, the chief ones being their concern for the weak and tolerance as a strength.
-It is the ironical destiny of Buddhism and the Christianity, founded five-hundred years apart based on their teachings, were eventually rejected in the lands of their birth, only to be nourished by the nations of their neighbourhoods.
+However, there is so much in commonality in the mental makeup of these two great preachers, the chief ones being their concern for the weak and tolerance as a strength.
+It is the ironical destiny of Buddhism and the Christianity, founded five-hundred years apart that is, were eventually rejected in the lands of their birth, only to be nourished by the nations of their neighbourhoods.

 While Buddha’s fight was against the Brahmanism, symbolized by ritualism and orthodoxy on one hand and casteism and untouchability on the other, Jesus’ aim, as the Sermon on the Mount clearly shows, was to give a healing touch to the divine, though harsh, Laws of Moses.